Gösta Nystroem

 Among Nystroem's most appreciated works are his romances.
 The most widely known collections are Sånger vid havet (Songs by the sea, with orchestra or piano, 1942), På reveln (At the reef, with piano, 1948) and Själ och landskap: nya sånger vid havet (Soul and landscape: new songs by the sea, with piano, 1950).
-The poet apparently closest to Nystroem's soul was the Swedish female writer Ebba Lindqvist (1908–1995).
+The poet apparently closest to Nystroem's soul was the Swedish writer Ebba Lindqvist (1908–1995).
 They shared a deep relationship with the sea.
 Five settings to music of Lindqvist's poems are to be found in the romance collections mentioned above.

 Nystroem composed six symphonies.
 Among these, Sinfonia espressiva (1932–37) and Sinfonia del mare (1946–48) are considered to be the best.
 Sinfonia espressiva grows from a slow first movement scored for strings and timpani.
 In the second and third movements, groups of wind instruments and percussion are added, and only the finale is scored for full orchestra.
 The sea symphony, Sinfonia del mare, is written in one continuous movement, picturing different moods inspired by the sea.
 It is Nystroem's most popular work and might be said to have overshadowed other important works in his output.
 In the middle of the symphony is a section where a soprano sings a setting of Lindqvist's poem "Det enda" ("The one") about a person who has fled from the sea, "as one flees from the beloved", but who will soon return to "sit by the sea and know it's the one on earth".
 Nystroem's other symphonies, seldom played, are Sinfonia breve (1929–31), Symphony No. 4 (1952, originally entitled Sinfonia shakespeariana), Sinfonia seria (1962–63), and Sinfonia tramontana (1965).